Why Starting Your Own Vinyl Wrap Job Right After Academy Fails 99% of the Time

-I peeled the backing.
+I peeled the backing paper.

 Cleaned the surface.

-Lined up the center.
+Aligned the center.

-far stickier than I expected.
+than I expected.

 Even the slightest contact,